crossley/mq_honours_2023/vma_general/README.md

 - `target_angle`: The angle of the target relative to the start position.

-- `instruct`: The instructions given on each trial.
+- `instruct_phase`: The instructions given during the `instructions` phase of each trial.

+- `instruct_state`: Whether or not instructions are given in each state (which themselves are defined in the experiment code, not the config file).

 ## Dhruva
-Dhruva is working on an experiment to followup Hewitson et al. (2023).
+Dhruva is working on an experiment to follow Hewitson et al. (2023).
 There, we found that including midpoint feedback -- and thereby inducing feedback corrections to an ongoing movement -- lead to soem very bizarre behaviour.
 In particular, the effect of sensory uncertainty on adaptation appeared to be